 Mansfield man indicted on child pornography charges

-The indictment also charges that on or about October 11, 2016, Owens possessed a computer hard drive which contained child pornography.
+The indictment also charges that on or about May 2, 2019, Smith possessed two cellular phones and a laptop computer that contained child pornography.

-This case is being prosecuted by Assistant United States Attorney Michael A. Sullivan following an investigation by the Federal Bureau of Investigation, the Mansfield Police Department and the Canton Police Department.
+This case is being prosecuted by Assistant U.S. Attorney Carol M. Skutnik following an investigation by the Federal Bureau of Investigation Child Exploitation Task Force in Mansfield Office.

 An indictment is only a charge and is not evidence of guilt.
 A defendant is entitled to a fair trial in which it will be the government’s burden to prove guilt beyond a reasonable doubt.